-Academic Technologies (AT) is committed to providing assistive technologies that help faculty, staff and students with disabilities make the most of their GW experience.
+Academic Technologies (AT) is committed to providing assistive technologies that help faculty, staff, and students with accessibility needs make the most of their GW experience.

 Accessibility Supported Computers

 Microsoft Windows 10: Located in the Control Panel, the Ease of Access Center provides a convenient, centralized place to locate accessibility settings and programs to make your computer easier to use.
 These features include Magnifier, On-Screen Keyboard, Narrator and Visual Notifications, Speech Recognition, and more.

 Apple OS X: Located in the System Preferences, the Accessibility pane provides features such as VoiceOver, Zoom, Speakable Items, and Switch Control.

 Classroom Lecterns: Computer monitors are mounted to lecterns on adjustable arms, allowing faculty to see the monitor from various positions and angles.
 Some AT-supported classrooms are equipped with lecterns with flip-up shelves for faculty to use laptops or project course materials using ceiling-mounted document cameras from a seated position.
 Faculty may also request a wireless presenter from our Classroom Support Center to manage their slides for presentations without standing at the lectern.